dynamsoft-docs/barcode-reader-docs/parameters/reference/region.md

 # Region

-`Region` is a parameter to specify a region in where to search barcodes.
+`Region` defines a region in where to search barcodes.
 By default, DBR does not restrict the reading region.
 It is defined by RegionTop, RegionLeft, RegionRight, RegionBottom, and RegionMeasuredByPercentage:

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |